edemott/TeamsJiraAgent/README.md

 5. Assign key to the project
 6. Connect to a billing account

+### Jira API Setup

+1. Log in to the Atlassian account that has access to your Jira site.
+2. Go to Manage API Tokens.
+3. Click Create API token, give it a label, and copy the generated token.
+4. Use that email/token pair in your environment or secret storage.

 1. Create an enviroment file to place api key
 2. Open the `.env` file and replace the placeholder with your API key:
    ```
    GOOGLE_GENAI_USE_VERTEXAI=FALSE
    GOOGLE_API_KEY=your_api_key_here
+   JIRA_API_KEY=your_api_key_here
    ```